tormol/AIS/README.md

 The supported protocols are `http://`, `tcp://` and `file://`.
 If the protocol is missing `file://` is assumed.
 If the only source is a file, the program will terminate after the end of file is reached.

-`-port-prefix` is an offset to the listening port numbers, multiplied by 100.
+`-http-port` and `-raw-port`  controls which ports the server listens on.
-The default value is 80, which means the server listen on :8023 for TCP and UDP forwarding, and :8080 for HTTP.
-Changing the port is necessary to run multiple instances in paralell.
+The default ports are 80 and 23 respectively.
+Changing the ports is necessary to run multiple instances in paralell.
-Use `-port-prefix=0` to listen on the standard ports.

 `-cpuprofile` and `-memprofile` are supported for profiling, (Go's HTTP interface for profiling is not supported)